ampmresearch/ampmresearch.github.io/index.md

-# 1st Workshop in Agent-based Modeling & Policy-Making (AMPM 2021)
+# AMPM 2021: First Workshop in Agent-based Modeling & Policy-Making
 in conjunction with JURIX 2021 on December 8, 2021

 ### Motivation